Ricardo Zamora invented his own stop, the “zamorana”

 The highlight good performance of goalkeeper caused around Antwerp, Ricardo asked for a raise, which he was flatly denied by the Barcelona.
 This brought him a blank year to Zamora, until finally in 1922 returned to Spanish.
-A signing for Espanyol, which it became a “boom” media of the time, since the club paid him españolista 25.000 pesetas Card, Y 1000 monthly salary, all crazy for that time.
+A signing for Espanyol, which it became a “boom” media of the time, since the club paid him españolista 25.000 pesetas Card, y 1000 monthly salary, all crazy for that time.

 In the Spanish, eight remain until 1930.
 They would be great years for Zamora, It ended up being the goalkeeping in the first Football League in Spain 1929.
 Goalkeeper always well placed and excellent above, his team took advantage of the pull of her figure to play friendly matches in Spain and abroad (especially in America) and take economic slice of it (He came to collect 1000 pesetas per game).

-In 1930, Ricardo Zamora was signed by Real Madrid in exchange for 150.000 pesetas, as a completely disproportionate figure shows that even 18 years later he was not surpassed by any other player.
+In 1930, Ricardo Zamora was signed by Real Madrid in exchange of 150.000 pesetas, as a completely disproportionate figure shows that even 18 years later he was not surpassed by any other player.
 With white Chamartin defend the goal for six years, winning two league titles and two Cups Republic.
 In one of the leagues (31-32), Real Madrid finished undefeated throughout the competition and Zamora only got five goals at home).

-In 1934, Ricardo Zamora played the World Cup in Italy, where the selection would fall against the hosts in the quarterfinals and Zamora would end up with two broken ribs after a match full of tension and violence.
-Civil War cut short his long career.
-It is therefore, his last official match was the final of the Copa del Rey 1936 contested between Real Madrid and Barcelona, the first is carried by 2-1 thanks to a superb game Zamora, in which he highlighted an amazing save yours Escolà in the last minutes of meeting.
+Ricardo Zamora played the Italy World Cup 1934, where the team would fall against the hosts in the quarterfinals and Zamora would end up with two broken ribs after a match full of tension and violence.
+His last official match in Spain was the final of the King's Cup 1936 contested between Real Madrid and Barcelona, the first is carried by 2-1 thanks to a superb game Zamora, in which he highlighted an amazing save yours Escolà in the last minutes of meeting.